Greening Bernal One Project at a Time

 - Designing bio swales, which collect runoff and return it to the groundwater supply

-- Rainwater harvesting involves capturing rainwater and using it for irrigation.
+- Rainwater harvesting involves capturing rainwater for irrigation.

 - During construction, we ensure: